 California Hydrogen Highway Network Blueprint Plan

-On April 20, 2004, the Governor signed Executive Order S-7-04 calling for the development of the California Hydrogen Highway Blueprint Plan (Blueprint Plan).
+The Governor's EO called for the development of a CaH2Net Blueprint Plan.
 Governor Arnold Schwarzenegger directed the California Environmental Protection Agency (Cal/EPA) to develop a “Blueprint Plan” that will expedite availability of hydrogen fueling stations and products that use hydrogen.
 The Blueprint Plan was developed through a collaborative process with input from more than 200 stakeholders from energy, auto and technology companies, environmental organizations and local, State and federal government agencies.
 The Blueprint Plan was presented to the Governor in May 2005.

 Volume I: Summary of Findings and Recommendations for the CaH2Net